 renderObject(object)

-This extension can be used to improve multiple tasks as cascaded shadow maps, rendering cubemaps, rendering multiple viewports as in CAD software, although the most common use case is stereo rendering.
+This extension can be used to improve multiple tasks, such as cascaded shadow maps, rendering cubemaps, and rendering multiple viewports in CAD software, although the most common use case is stereo rendering.

-Stereo rendering is also our main target as this will improve the VR rendering path performance with just a few modifications in a 3D engine.
-Currently, most of the headsets have two views, but there are prototypes of headset with ultra-wide FOV using 4 views which is currently the maximum number of views supported by multiview.
+Stereo rendering is also our main target, as this will improve the VR rendering path performance with just a few modifications in a 3D engine.
+Currently, most headsets have two views, but there are prototypes of headsets with an ultra-wide FOV using four views, which is currently the maximum number of views supported by multiview.

 Multiview in WebGL